 In addition to the above:

-Don’t be afraid to link out to other valuable and high quality websites.
-How is linking out related with getting more links?
+Don’t be afraid to link out to other valuable and high-quality websites.
+How is linking out related to getting more links?

 You don’t have to ask for anything in return but it is certain that a percentage of them will appreciate this action and link back to you.